 Back to the example of Agile; it has gained more momentum over the last few years, so professionals are starting to realise the benefits of implementing it.
 This will continue as more understanding brings on tighter solutions

 8. Remote Teams

 Remote teams have been made possible with the rise of technology, the cloud and more powerful networking tools.
 This has made way for the ability to communicate with anyone in the world at any time, but it also goes together with the millennial ideal of flexible working hours, with more workers seeking flexibility of regulating their own hours and workload.

 We will start to see more projects being managed by people in different locations around the world, which has the potential to work due to remote teams being cheaper to run and more productive when managed effectively by the right people or tool.

-If you are looking to start a career in project management, or boost your current project management career with a recognised qualification, e-Careers offer multiple project management certifications for the modern day professional.
-Click here to find out how we can help you and your business.
+If you are looking to start a career in project management, or boost your current project management career with a recognised qualification, e-Careers offer multiple Project Management certifications for the modern day professional.

 Choose any one from a HP Laptop, Fitbit Versa 2 or Apple Airpods*.*Special terms and conditions apply to certain courses.
 See product page for details.
 View Deals

 After the advice given by the Government, NHS and WHO, we have taken the appropriate measures to ensure the safety of all our delegates attending our classrooms and events.
 This has been, and always will be, our number one priority.

 We wanted to reassure you that all our scheduled classrooms and events will still be running.
 However, we will be now be offering them Virtually.

 This decision to move all learning to Virtual and to offer support remotely has been taken to protect delegates and trainers.
 This allows delegates to continue their learning and for trainers to maintain the same level of service.